-“They will do practicals like ice cream making, bread making, sausage production, spray drying of coffee, so usually by the end of it they've made a product that they can take away and eat, it really puts a bit of context in for them."
+“They will do practicals like ice cream making, bread making, sausage production, and spray drying of coffee, so usually by the end of it they've made a product that they can take away and eat.
+It really puts a bit of context in for them."

 New product development

 A key aspect of a student's journey here at Reading is the New Product Development module, which allows students to design and create a new food product, from concept to realisation to marketing.
 Colette observes that this often means lots of time spent in the Food Processing Plant, which is excellent preparation for a career in food and nutritional sciences.

 “When they go in to a job, it's about being able to have that understanding and experience of what's required initially going in to that food processing environment, but also just being able to understand fundamentally how the equipment works on a pilot scale.
 Then, when they're on an industrial scale they really have the capacity to transfer what they learnt on a slightly smaller scale to a bigger scale."